National Party leader Todd Muller's reshuffle rebuff of Simon Bridges

 The reshuffle will be critical if Muller is to restore unity in his caucus after a bruising leadership showdown.
 In the past, new leaders have given front bench spots to those who opposed them to try to heal the wounds - Bridges put Kaye, Amy Adams and Judith Collins on his front bench in 2018.

-Muller said change was inevitable after such a leadership change but he intended to make his appointments on merit.
+Muller said change was inevitable after such a leadership handover but he intended to make his appointments on merit.

 "I can't sit here and say the last few days have been all sweetness and light, it never is.
 Of course it was tough.